Invisible-Escher/invisible-escher.github.io/src/content/posts/I Am a Yellow Balloon Floating in Neutral Void.md

 [^3]: Alexithymia, also called emotional blindness, is a neuropsychological phenomenon characterized by significant challenges in recognizing, expressing, sourcing, and describing one's emotions.
 https://en.wikipedia.org/wiki/Alexithymia

-[^4]: I receive my emotions like a tangled spaghetti of fairy lights.
+[^4]: I am receiving my emotions like a tangled spaghetti of fairy lights.
 Like a thoroughly blended assortment of cause and affect.
 Like a manual sorting of past search histories. https://www.youtube.com/watch?v=kPRA0W1kECg&t=317s

 ##### _I am a cloud floating among the birds_